uvapl/uva-prog-physics/10 Workshops/Week 5/40 Data Processing.md

 ## Exercise: data processing

+Put your work for these exercises in a separate file called `data.py`.

 First, download [population.csv](population.csv) (**download, not open in Excel!**), containing a list of the population counts in the Netherlands over the last 60 years.
-Put it in your N:-drive!

 You will need to read this file and plot its data.
 Have a look at it first, it's quite small.